dev-mhrony/User-Login-and-Management-with-Admin-Panel/README.md

 Web Browser         =	Mozilla, Google Chrome, IE8, OPERA Software	        =   XAMPP / Wamp / Mamp/ Lamp /Laragon (anyone)

+This is a mini Project.
+This project describes in two Modules.
+One is the User module and the second one is the admin panel.

+User Module
+In user module, user can register yourself.
+After Registration user can log in with own email id and password. if the user forgot their own password then user can request for password using their own email id.
+User Registration
+User Login
+Forgot Password
+Note: For Forgot password , you have provide your gmail credetails in password-recovery.php.
+After that email function will work on your localhost.

 ## How to run the User Registration & Login and User Management Project With admin panel Project

 1. Download the zip file